Colisée de Québec

-Colisée de Québec (later known as Colisée Pepsi) is a defunct multi-purpose arena located in Quebec City, Quebec.
+Colisée de Québec, known as Colisée Pepsi from 1999-2015, is a defunct multi-purpose arena located in Quebec City, Quebec.
 It was the home of the Quebec Nordiques from 1972 to 1995, during their time in the World Hockey Association and National Hockey League.
 It was also the home of the Quebec Remparts of the Quebec Major Junior Hockey League from 1999 until its closing in 2015.
 The Colisée hosted the Quebec International Pee-Wee Hockey Tournament each February until its closure in 2015, with almost 2,300 young hockey players from 16 countries participating annually.

+The Colisée is scheduled to be demolished in 2027.